ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

 .. note::

-    Note that we have multiple sources of time during this process.
+    We have multiple sources of time during this process.
 The :class:`vivarium.framework.engine.SimulationContext` itself holds onto a
     clock.
 This simulation clock is the actual time in the simulation.
 Events (including e.g., *time_step*) come with a time as well.
 This time is the